 - 1. Admonishment;

 - 2. Temporary removal from the classroom;

 - 3. Deprivation of privileges;

 - 4. Classroom or administrative detention;

 - 5. Referral to disciplinarian;

 - 6. In-school suspension;

 - 7. Out-of-school suspension (short-term or long-term);

 - 8. Reports to law enforcement or other legal action; or

-9. Expulsion.
+- 9. Expulsion.

 In accordance with N.J.S.A.
 18A:37-15.b.(4), the consequences for a student who commits an act of harassment, intimidation, or bullying may vary depending on whether it is the first act of harassment, intimidation, or bullying by a student, the second act, or third or subsequent acts.
-If it is the third or subsequent act of harassment, intimidation, or bullying by a student, the Principal, in consultation with appropriate school staff, shall develop an individual student intervention plan which shall be approved by the Superintendent or designee, and may require the student, accompanied by a parent, to complete in a satisfactory manner a class or training program to reduce harassment, intimidation, or bullying behavior.
+If it is the third or subsequent act of harassment, intimidation, or bullying by a student, Tthe Principal, in consultation with appropriate school staff, shall develop an individual student intervention plan when a student is found to be an offender in three harassment, intimidation, or bullying incidents and each subsequent incident occurring within one The student intervention plan may include disciplinary school year. consequences and/or remedial actions and may require the student, accompanied by a parent, to satisfactorily complete a class or training program to reduce harassment, intimidation, or bullying behavior.
+Each student intervention plan must be approved by the Superintendent which shall be approved by the Superintendent or designee, and may require the student, accompanied by a parent, to complete in a satisfactory manner a class or training program to reduce harassment, intimidation, or bullying behavior.